WillyEverGreen/KRUSHAK_V2/research.md

 Core thesis:

 - People do not need "more features"; they need "daily confidence".
-- The app should answer, each day: what to do now, why, and what happens if delayed.
+- The platform should answer, each day: what to do now, why, and what happens if delayed.

 North-star outcomes: